 In its birthplace of Switzerland, the ban of absinthe had little effect.
-Many started to distil the drink at home in its purest form — la Bleue — for its transparent colour.
+Many started to distill the drink at home in its purest form — la Bleue — for its transparent color.
 Whether the clear version was an attempt to make it easier to smuggle the distillate remains up for debate.

 According to many bootleggers in the area, the authorities knew what was going on.
 What is clear is that from 1910 until the ban was lifted in 2005, absinthe continued to be produced and consumed in the Val-de-Travers.

 Claude-Alain wanted us to see more though.
-He was convinced that we needed to see the plants that give his and traditional Swiss absinthes their taste and chemical controversy.
-Riding in the back of his car, he took us to one of his wormwood farmers.
-The plants in the field were high and light blue in colour.
-It is these wormwood plants that give absinthe its thujone.
+He was convinced that we needed to see the plants that give his traditional Swiss absinthes their taste and chemical controversy.

 After visiting the plants, we got back into the car and Claude-Alain brought us to a special little fountain in the woods - special because the water feeding it trickles directly out of the mountain.